-Hand-dyed Japanese traditional multi-purpose "Tenugui" cotton cloth made by a 260-year-old artisan dyer, Echigo Kamegonya, from Niigata, Japan.
+Hand-dyed Japanese traditional multi-purpose "Tenugui" cotton cloth made by a 270-year-old artisan dyer, Echigo Kamekonya, from Niigata, Japan.

 Tenugui is an essential item for donabe cooking, as you can use it to lift a hot lid or use two for holding handles to carry a donabe.
-It's more convenient than using oven mitts and also look prettier!
+It's more convenient than using oven mitts, and it also makes beautiful rustic presentation.

 Tenugui traditionally has unhemmed ends and natural fraying is part of the beauty of tenugui.
 The frays can be cut by scissors.
 This "unfinished" end actually helps the cloth to dry faster and prevent the end from collecting dust.

-(Here's a great article we found about Tenugui.
+(Here's a good article we found about Tenugui.
 We hope you will check it out if you are not familiar with what tenugui is.
-The article is about its history, usage, and how it's been an important part of Japanese culture. : "Tenugui: A Cloth Without Limits")
+The article is about its history, usage, and how it's been an important part of Japanese culture : "Tenugui: A Cloth Without Limits")